fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

-* Graphs for the calculated results.
 * Add some kind of indicator to explain the status of a result (new, edited, unchanged).

 ## Medium Priority

-* Add tooltips to explain the comboboxes on the report tab.
 * Undo support if a Score or maybe even a result has been deleted.

 ## Low Priority